 The bottom portion of the house depicts things as they would have been in the late 1600’s, a typical merchant house along the canal.
-But as you continue up through the house, and ascend the final set of stair, you are amazed to find this astonishing little gem…a complete little Catholic Church–pews, an altar, an organ…two balconies…all within an attic.
+But as you continue up through the house, and ascend the final set of stairs, you turn the corner to find this astonishing little gem…a complete little Catholic Church–pews, an altar, an organ…two balconies…all within an attic.

-When we finished our tour of the church in the attic, we walked around the oldest part of Amsterdam, with most of the structures dating to the 16th century.
+When we finished our tour of the church in the attic and walked around the oldest part of Amsterdam, with most of the structures dating to the 16th century.

 The Viking Cruise Begins

 We were supposed to report to the hotel lobby at 3PM to depart by bus for the ship.
 When we got back to the hotel, everyone else seemed to have already arrived (this will be a recurring theme).
 There was a bit delay in boarding, and we also had the task of going into a large holding room and identifying our bags one last time before departing.

-Our original and intended ship, the Viking Vili, was actually trapped on its way back to Amsterdam by a barge that blocked the river.
-So we were given another Viking ship, which was a twin ship, named Viking Mimir (all of the Viking long boats are named after Viking gods).
-In addition, the Amsterdam port authority, which designates where you dock, gave Viking a very distant docking point for our ship, which was very distant from the center of town.
-Typically, it is much closer to the Amsterdam center, but in our case, we had about a 30 minute bus ride to a rather industrial dock on the outskirts of town (or so it seemed).
+Our original and intended ship, the Viking Vili, was actually trapped on the Danube on its way back to Amsterdam by shallow water and a barge that blocked the river.
+So we were given another Viking ship, which was supposedly a twin ship, named the Viking Mimir (all of the Viking long boats are named after Viking gods).
+In addition, the Amsterdam port authority, which designates where you dock, gave Viking an atypical docking point for our ship, which was very distant from the center of town.
+Typically, it is much closer to the Amsterdam’s center, but in our case, we had about a 30 minute bus ride to a rather industrial dock on the outskirts of town (or so it seemed).

 Once again. something that we would encounter several times….our ship was docked directly beside a sister ship that was going on a different cruise.
 They literally dock these ships side by side to within inches of one another.
 We had to pass through the other ship to get onto Viking Mimir.

 Viking river cruise ships have about 5 different room choices….from simple, small rooms below deck with only port hole-type windows, to the most extravagant type of room, the Explorer Suites, which there are only 2 of on the ship.
 Those rooms, which are astronomically expensive, face the rear and have wrap around windows, room service, and are quite large, by ship standards.
-As part of our splurge trip, we have the 2nd best type of room, a Veranda Suite.
-We have a nice living room with a sitting area and a balcony that we can sit on, plus a separate bedroom with a french balcony, a nice walk in shower…so lots of light and extra space.
-We also get complimentary laundry service, and they stock our refrigerator with water and wine.
+As part of our “splurge” trip, we chose the 2nd best type of room, a Veranda Suite.
+We have a nice living room with a sitting area and a balcony that we can sit on, plus a separate bedroom with a french balcony, a nice walk in shower…and lots of light and extra space.
+We also get complimentary laundry service, and they stock our refrigerator with water and wine every day.

 So far, we are pleased with everything.
 The rooms are small by hotel standards….but that is the case in any type of cruise situation, and we are lucky to have a much larger Suite by comparison to most people on this cruise.
 Also, as New Yorkers, we live in a small apartment and are accustomed to dealing with tight quarters.
 From what we could tell, most of the fellow shipmates are retired folks in older age brackets, but there is definitely a contingency of 40/50 year olds like ourselves, and two 18-year-old girls with their parents….so we are not the youngest on the cruise.

 First stop is Kinderdijk in the Netherlands.
 I will check in tomorrow as we head out into the land of windmills.